-Hypothyroidism (underactive thyroid) in dogs is common disease and is also one of the most overdiagnosed diseases in small animal medicine.
+Hypothyroidism (underactive thyroid) in dogs is a common disease and is also one of the most overdiagnosed diseases in small animal medicine.
 I must admit since graduating from veterinary school over 10 years ago, I have struggled to accurately diagnose dogs with hypothyroidism.
-There is little agreement among veterinary internist and endocrinologist when it comes to diagnosing an underactive thyroid.
+There is little agreement among veterinary internists and endocrinologists when it comes to diagnosing an underactive thyroid.
 Veterinarians are left with conflicting information and with uncertainty.
-This leads to many dogs being treated for hypothyroidism that don’t truly have the disease and some dogs that have the disease being left untreated.
+This leads to many dogs that don’t truly have the disease being treated for hypothyroidism and some dogs that have the disease being left untreated.

 In this article, I am going to help you advocate for your dog to ensure that they have the best chance for an accurate diagnosis.
 We will go over the symptoms of hypothyroidism, the laboratory tests you should use to make a diagnosis and how to treat your dog with a holistic approach.